Are Accessible Pedestrian Signals Required in Your Country?

 The law requires two parts: the push button to actuate the audio signal and the speaker that must be mounted on the mast above the pedestrian figure.
 Both devices can not work without each other.

-The irish Equal Status Acts from 2000 states that services which are available to the general public should also be available to people with disabilities.
+The Irish Equal Status Acts from 2000 states that services which are available to the general public should also be available to people with disabilities.
 This includes road crossings.
-Acoustic signals therefore comes as a solution that meets the legal requirements of the country.
+Acoustic signals therefore come as a solution that meets the legal requirements of the country.

 The Traffic Signs Regulations and General Directions (TSRGD) from 2016 is the regulatory text that standardizes APS in the country.